db369/blog/content/resume.md

 [**TidyTuesday**](https://gitlab.com/db369/tidytuesday) Visualizations from my participation in weekly data projects in R from the R4DS online learning community

+[**dbTools**](https://gitlab.com/db369/dbtools) An Excel 2007 / 2010 add-in that holds VBA macros and functions that I created to facilitate my work all in a tidy Excel ribbon

 ------

 ## SKILLS